Nissan Leaf (first generation)

-The Nissan Leaf (first generation) is a compact car that was manufactured by Japanese automaker Nissan Motor Company from 2010 to 2017.
-Its name, stylised as LEAF, is a backronym to "leading environmentally-friendly affordable family car."
-It is the first series-produced battery electric vehicle and was offered exclusively as a five-door hatchback.
+The first generation of the Nissan Leaf was manufactured by Japanese automaker Nissan from 2010 to 2017.
+It is a compact car whose name is a backronym for "leading environmentally-friendly affordable family car".
+It is the first mass-marketed and series-produced battery electric vehicle and was offered exclusively as a five-door hatchback.

 The Leaf—Nissan's second battery-electric automobile—debuted on 2 August 2009.
-It is the first generation of the model and was succeeded by the second generation in 2017.
+It was succeeded by the second generation in 2017.
 Before official production commencement, Nissan developed three prototype battery electric vehicles—dubbed the EV-01, EV-02 and EV-11.
 The Leaf followed the unsuccessful Altra and began production in Japan on 22 October 2010.
 The Smyrna plant commenced manufacture of the Leaf on 13 December 2012, and the Sunderland plant followed on 27 March 2013.
 It was launched in Japan and the United States in December 2010, with subsequent introductions in several European countries and Canada in 2011.

 Initially, the Leaf was available exclusively with a large battery pack composed of 192 flat, laminated lithium-ion cells developed in collaboration with NEC, which offers advantages such as simplified design, efficient cooling, and optimal packaging.
 The battery pack is located under the floor and between the wheels, optimising the vehicle's handling and interior space.
 The 80 kW AC electric motor can be powered for up to 100 mi when the battery is fully charged.
 Recharging can take 16 hours on 120 V or 8 hours on 230 V power.
 Fast charging is also available with a specific charger, which can restore 80% of the battery capacity in approximately 30 minutes.

 The Leaf has garnered both acclaim and criticism from multiple automotive critics.
 Car and Driver, an American automotive magazine, expressed unfavourable opinions about the inexpensive materials used in the vehicle, asserting that they seem more fitting for a car priced at half its actual cost.
 However, they commended the Leaf for its spacious boot/trunk, along with features like standard heated seats and, in higher-end models, a heated steering wheel and leather seats.
 Opinions on the battery performance and safety aspects vary, with some finding the battery and range underwhelming and others expressing concerns about safety levels.